 A report; ‘An economic case study of intensive mango systems’ was produced to assist stakeholders in assessing the economic costs and benefits of adopting higher planting densities.

-The manual, ‘Establishment of high-density mango orchards’ (link available on CRCNA website shortly) was also developed to support growers who are considering intensifying or who have established higher density mango orchards.
+The manual, ‘Establishment of high-density mango orchards’ was also developed to support growers who are considering intensifying or who have established higher density mango orchards.